markdown-extended/manifest/mde-manifest.md

 The original idea of the Markdown syntax came from [John Gruber](http://daringfireball.net/), who defined its goal, the first Markdown syntax rules and coded a first parser as a *Perl* script.
-He also writes [the first manual](http://daringfireball.net/projects/markdown/syntax).
+He also wrote [the first manual](http://daringfireball.net/projects/markdown/syntax).

 Working on these specifications, the following implementations inspired us: